 You can read more detailed information and examples about how smart hotel rooms can benefit your hotel in the articles “Smart Hotel Room; What Are the Benefits for Hotel Owners and Guests” and “7 Ways to Transform a Hotel Room Into a Smart Room”.

-Sustainability has become one of the more popular hotel industry trends in recent years, as today’s environmentally conscious customers demand choices that are in line with their personal ethics.
+Sustainability has become one of the more popular hotel management trends in recent years, as today’s environmentally conscious customers demand choices that are in line with their personal ethics.
 At the minimum, modern consumers often require that their hotel be as energy efficient as possible.
 Increasingly, however, consumers are searching for hotels where eco-friendly planning is a core feature.
 From ecologically friendly construction materials to passive heating or cooling and renewable energy sources, the eco-hotel trend looks set to be with us for a long time.
 Fortunately, this trend is good for hotels too — eco-friendly initiatives often mean lower running costs in the long term.

 Video: 10 Eco Sustainability Hotels

 Customers don’t like to feel that they’re just another anonymous statistic on a hotel’s balance sheet.
 Greater personalisation in a hotel’s marketing makes consumers feel valued.
 It’s also more effective, targeting individuals with the precise offers that are likely to be most interesting.
 Personalised marketing can be directed towards specific users — for example, a guest who had previously spent their summer break at a hotel can be contacted the following year to suggest they book another stay — or it can be aimed at consumers who fit a certain profile and meet a particular set of conditions.